 Get Help Now

-If you have been contacted by police in Denver, Fort Collins, Greeley or anywhere else across Colorado, be smart, exercise your right to remain silent, and contact an experienced criminal defense attorney at O'Malley and Sawyer, LLC for a FREE consultation at 303-830-0880.
+If you have been contacted by police in Denver, Fort Collins, Greeley or anywhere else across Colorado, be smart, exercise your right to remain silent, and contact an experienced criminal defense attorney at Sawyer Legal Group, LLC for a FREE consultation at 303-830-0880.
 Together, we can protect your future.

 Request a Free Consultation